pauldotyu/azure-pipelines-terraform/README.md

 EOF
 ```

-> Create a file for each environment as we will use these in our pipelines and save these files in a temp directory somewhere on your machine.
+Create a file for each environment as we will use these in our pipelines and save these files in a temp directory somewhere on your machine.
 These files will not be committed to your repo.

+> NOTE: The set of commands above are just for the **dev** enviornment, so you will need to repeat this process for **test** and **prod**

 ### Azure AD Service Principal and Role Assignment